 Adding the model will create an individual "Attachments" page.
 A list of attachments will be displayed in the "Tasks" form.
 The user can select, create, or delete attachments related to the task.
 User can upload files, capture a photo with their phone, or add a signature.Control access to your data

 Hold on, there is no security in this application!
 We would also like to associate each task with a user.
-Add the table "Users", and add a foriegn key "OwnerID" to the "Tasks" table that refers to "Users".
+Use the app builder to add ASP.NET Membership tables to the database.
+Add fields "Owner" and "Creator" to the "Tasks" table.